Jikke/Mietelause_generaattori/documentation/test_report.md

 ### Test results

 The most interesting findings appeared at Markov chain levels 2-4.
 Anything lower (and even at 2) was pretty much gibberish.
-Higher levels usually generated only copies of the given sentences in the data file.
+Higher levels usually generated only copies of the given sentences in the data file. \
+All of the following sentences were checked out word by word that they were actually generated using Markov Chain as expected.

 #### Parameters:  4, 20, "the"